jngong/gender-diversity-in-film/README.md

 - Issue 1: How to hide the Search component based on route: As I progressed, I realized that it was confusing to keep the search bar visible when the user landed on a details page.
 However, because my Search component wasn't explicitly nested under my Movie List component, I had trouble figuring out how to hide it on the Movie Details component.
 I did some Google research and discovered the "withRouter" method within react router dom.
 After some trial and error with the match syntax, I was able to get this to work.

 - Issue 2: My movie details component requires me to filter through the credits twice based on gender (once for cast and once for crew), then each is mapped 3 times for displaying the credits separated by gender group.
 I had trouble getting this logic to be DRY and so just copied and pasted the code for it to work.
-I plan to go back and refactor this code.
+Once I was done with MVP and requirements, I created a feature branch to troubleshoot.
+I created a new function that takes an array as a parameter, then tested it with 1 section before changing all 6.
+It still wasn't working so I console logged the list to make sure the function was being called and passing the argument properly.
+All looked good, so it was an issue with my return statement.
+I realized that although I was returning the divs in the mapping, I wasn't returning the mapping to the function and so when I added a return statement outside of the map, all was rendering as expected.
+From there, I applied the changes to the rest of the sections and was able to delete many lines of repetitive code.

 ## Code Snippet